alanwsmith/typing-rust.alanwsmith.com/src/functions/passing-values.md

 # Passing Values

-Functions can recrive values from other parts of the program when they are called.
+Functions can receive values from other parts of the program.
 (TODO: Define arguments, parameters)

 Here we'll send a number from `main`